dblock/code.dblock.org/_posts/2010/2010-03-29-jna-pointers-to-arrays-of-pointers.markdown

 comments: true
 dblog_post_id: 92
 ---
 I recently had a few drinks too many with my coworkers at the Russian Vodka Room and took the subway home.
-It’s a thirty minute ride during which I tried to implement [EnumerateSecurityPackages](https://learn.microsoft.com/en-us/windows/win32/api/sspi/nf-sspi-enumeratesecuritypackagesa) in JNA.
+It's a thirty minute ride during which I tried to implement [EnumerateSecurityPackages](https://learn.microsoft.com/en-us/windows/win32/api/sspi/nf-sspi-enumeratesecuritypackagesa) in JNA.
 It was not a success and resulted in three dozen logs from JVM crashes.
 A good night sleep helped make it actually work.

 {% highlight java %}
 SECURITY_STATUS SEC_Entry EnumerateSecurityPackages(